nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template_ble.rst

 * :file:`cli` - This configuration adds an nRF Connect Shell over with Sidewalk Command Line Interface.

-* :file:`usb_dfu` - This configuration adds a USB device to the application which acts as the target for the firmware update.
-  A new image is then acquired through USB and placed in the second partition for the bootloader.
-  For more details, see the `USB DFU Sample Application`_ documentation.

 Bootloader and Device Firmware Update (DFU)
 ===========================================